IIIF/training/iiif-5-day-workshop/day-two/3-activity-create-your-own-manifest.md

     ![add canvas](../images/add_canvas.png)

 1. Now we need to add an image to this canvas.
+Click on the "Canvas Metadata" accordion panel on the right.
-Click "Add Image to Canvas."
+1. Click "Add Image to Canvas."
 1. We want to use an image we are already hosting, so we select the "From info.json URI" option, and input our info.json URI from our local IIIF server.
 Then click "Submit URI."

     `http://127.0.0.1:8182/iiif/2/eddie.jpg/info.json`